elee-tudublin/2023_sswd_9.1_Auth_start/readme.md

    The first step is to pass the `session` for the server-side to the client-side via the layout server script, `src/routes/+layout.server.js`.
 The `load()` function is used to get the session and return it (to the client page) - similiar to previous exaples.

-   Create `src/routes/+layout.server.js` and add the following code to the file
+   Open `src/routes/+layout.server.js` and confirm that it contains the following code (if not add it):

 ```javascript
 // get the session from server-side and return it to the client-side